PrathamChhabra04/Xpense/README.md

-# Xpense - Your Smart Finance Manager
+# Xpense - AI-Powered Financial Manager

-Xpense is an intelligent finance management web application designed to simplify and enhance the way you track and analyze your expenses.
-With seamless AI integration, it helps users manage transactions, visualize data, and gain insights into their financial habits.
-Whether you're looking to track your daily spending, generate monthly reports, or set a budget, Xpense has you covered!
+Xpense is an intelligent, AI-driven financial management web application that simplifies expense tracking and budgeting.
+With advanced analytics, interactive data visualizations, and AI-powered insights, Xpense helps users stay on top of their finances with ease.
+Whether you want to manage transactions, generate reports, or set budgets, Xpense is your ultimate finance companion.

+---

 ## Features

-### User Authentication

-- Secure user authentication using **Clerk**.
-- Protection against bots and attacks with **Arcjet**.

-### Account Management

-- Add multiple accounts to categorize your transactions effectively.

-### Transaction Tracking
+### 🌟 Core Features

+- **Secure Authentication**: Powered by **Clerk** for seamless signup and login.
+- **Transaction Management**:
-- **Manual Entry**: Add transactions manually with ease.
+  - **Manual Entry**: Add transactions manually.
-- **AI Receipt Scanner**: Scan your receipts with one click to automatically add transactions.
+  - **AI Receipt Scanner**: Automatically log transactions by scanning receipts.

-### Advanced Sorting and Filtering
+- **Account Management**: Support for multiple accounts to organize your finances better.

-- Sort transactions by:
+- **Sorting & Filtering**: Sort transactions by category, date, or amount and search with ease.
-  - **Type** (Income/Expense)
-  - **Category**
-  - **Date**
-  - **Other custom criteria**
+- **Insights**: Personalized AI-generated monthly budgets and financial insights.

-### Data Visualization
+### 📊 Data Visualization

-- **Interactive Graphs**:
+- **Interactive Charts**:
-  - Visualize income and expenses over time.
+  - View income and expenses over the past six months.
-  - Understand spending patterns through detailed charts.
+  - Analyze spending trends using bar graphs and pie charts.
-- **Pie Chart**:
+- **Savings Simulator**:
+  - Simulate potential savings by adjusting spending in specific categories.
-  - See your monthly budget allocation at a glance on the dashboard.
+  - See real-time impacts on your overall budget.

-### Monthly Reports
+### 🔔 Alerts & Reports

-- **Summary**: Get a detailed monthly report of all transactions.
-- **AI Insights**: Personalized financial insights to help you make better decisions.

-### User-Friendly Interface

-- Intuitive and interactive UI to provide the best user experience.
+- **Budget Alerts**: Receive notifications when your spending approaches budget limits.
+- **Monthly Summaries**: Detailed reports sent directly to your inbox.
+- **Recommendations**: Get actionable insights to optimize your finances.

+### 📱 Responsive Design

+- Fully optimized for desktop and mobile devices, providing a seamless experience across all platforms.

+### 🔒 Security & Automation

+- **Bot Protection**: Ensured by **Arcjet**.
+- **Automated Tasks**: Background processes managed using **Inngest**.
+- **Email Notifications**: Handled seamlessly via **Resend**.

+---

 ## Tech Stack

-### Full Stack Framework

-- **Next.js** with **TypeScript**: Used for both frontend (interactive UI) and backend (API routes, server-side logic).
-- **Tailwind CSS**: For a responsive and visually appealing design.

-### Backend

-- **Next.js API Routes**: Simplifies server-side logic and integrations.
-- **Prisma**: Elegant and type-safe database ORM.
-- **PostgreSQL**: Robust and scalable relational database.

-### Libraries and Tools

-- **Zod**: Schema validation for enhanced type safety.
-- **Resend**: Seamless email integration.
-- **Inngest**: Workflow automation for background processes.
+- **Frontend**: Next.js with TypeScript and Tailwind CSS
-- **Arcjet**: Advanced bot protection and security.
+- **Backend**: Prisma ORM and PostgreSQL
+- **Libraries**: Zod, Inngest, Resend, Clerk, Arcjet

+---

 ## Installation